Declared victory over the plastic bag with more than 65% of Bay Area residents living in a community that has banned plastic bags.

 Debuted three innovative education programs – SEED (Students Engaging in Ecological Design), DIRT (Digging Into Restoration Technology), and BEST (Bay Environmental Stewardship Training) – to inspire the next generation of Bay stewards through hands-on, restoration programs.

-Launched Battle for the Bay – an edgy and compelling online trivia game where players can save San Francisco Bay from historic rampant pollution and unchecked development.
+Launched Battle for the Bay – an edgy and compelling online trivia game in which players can save San Francisco Bay from historic rampant pollution and unchecked development.

 Honored with Bank of America’s "Neighborhood Builders Award" for contributing to healthy, vibrant communities in the East Bay as a result of our pollution prevention and restoration work.

-Celebrated new salt pond restoration at Ravenswood Pond in Menlo Park at a ribbon-cutting ceremony with Senator Dianne Feinstein; and began the first and only hands-on restoration of this site with community volunteers.
+Celebrated new salt pond restoration at Ravenswood Pond in Menlo Park at a ribbon-cutting ceremony with Senator Dianne Feinstein; and began hands-on restoration of this site with community volunteers.

 Worked with San Jose to pass a landmark ban on single-use plastic bags – the strongest policy in the country and one that will significantly reduce plastic pollution in the Bay.